SudipSarkar1193/DSA/Two pointers & Sliding Window/lengthOfLongestSubstring_WIthNoRepeatingCharacter.approach.md

 To solve this problem, we use a **sliding window approach**.
 We keep increasing the window size **until we encounter a repeating character**.

-Whenever we hit a **repeating character** (a character that has already been seen),
-we **shrink the window** from the left.
+Whenever we hit a **repeating character** (a character that has already been seen),we `shrink the window** from the left.`
-This means we move the left pointer so that the previous occurrence of the
-character is excluded from the window.
+`This means we move the left pointer so that the previous occurrence of the character is excluded from the window`.

-We **continue this process** while keeping track of the **maximum length** of
-a substring without repeating characters.
+`We **continue this process** while keeping track of the **maximum length** of a substring without repeating characters.`

+There are some edge cases we need to consider.
+Whenever we hit a repeating character, `the first thing we need to check is whether its previous occurrence is still within our current window.` If the previous occurrence is inside the window, we update the left pointer to exclude it and `then update the character’s latest occurrence.` Otherwise, we don’t need to adjust the left pointer.

+Also, we must always increment r++ at every step, no matter what. `Even if we encounter a repeating character, we handle it by shrinking the window, so for the next iteration, we still need to move the right pointer forward.`

 ## Programmatic Approach